Dikshathakurr/Dikshathakurr/README.md

 This Solidity program showcases a fundamental token system, enabling the creation and removal of virtual tokens.
 Named "Token Demo," it monitors the overall token supply and individual address balances.
 The `mint` function generates new tokens and allocates them to a designated address, thus augmenting the total supply.
 Conversely, the `burn` function deducts tokens from a specified address, thereby reducing both the total supply and the address's balance.
 With straightforward functionalities, users can simulate token issuance and depletion within this simulated environment.

 # Getting started

-# Requirement:
+# Requirement:1
-1. The code starts by defining basic information about the token, like its name, symbol, and initial supply.
+The code starts by defining basic information about the token, like its name, symbol, and initial supply.
 2. It maintains a record of how many tokens each person has using a list.
 3. There's a way to add more tokens to the system, like printing new money, and give them to someone.
 4. Also, there's a way to remove tokens from the system, like taking money out of circulation, but only if the person has enough to give up.
 5. It checks to make sure nobody can take away more tokens than they have, keeping the system secure and fair.

 #Executing program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., MyToken.sol).
 Copy and paste the following code into the file:

-// SPDX-License-Identifier: MIT
+    // SPDX-License-Identifier: MIT pragma solidity ^0.8.0;/*
-pragma solidity ^0.8.0;

     contract MYToken {
     // Public variable to store details about the token string public tokenName = "Token";
     string public tokenAbbrv = "TKN";